Endermandels/Meta-Math/README.md

     depending on which paths were used.
 The game should have functionality which handles the player changing the Game Files.

+#### Endings

+TODO: Make secret some of the endings.

+NOTE: Developer View!

+- Competence    (CMP)
+    Player correctly answered all questions first time.
+- Incompetence  (INC)
+    Player answered at least one question incorrect at some point in time.
+- Retard        (RET)
+    Player answered all MDM questions incorrectly.
+- Error         (ERR)
+    Player changed the game files or somehow made an illegal game state.

 ### TODOS

 Each TODO item should be formatted like so: